jn-goe/CellREST/README.md

 Thresholded Low-Rank Approximation (ALRA) ([Linderman et al.
 2022](#ref-linderman2022)) imputation to the scRNA-seq data.
-ALRA is implemented in the R Package `SeuratWrappers` and can be installed following installation guidelines in the respective [GitHub Repository](https://github.com/satijalab/seurat-wrappers).
+ALRA is implemented in the R Package `SeuratWrappers` and can be installed following installation guidelines in the respective [SeuratWrappers GitHub Repository](https://github.com/satijalab/seurat-wrappers).

-For Maximum Likelihood tree reconstruction, IQ-TREE can be installed locally or called via web servers following instructions on the [IQ-TREE website](https://iqtree.github.io/).
-We provide the bash script `run_iqtree.sh` to enable parallel tree reconstructions using multiple threads (see example of use below).
+For Maximum Likelihood tree reconstruction, IQ-TREE ([Minh et al.
+2020](#ref-minh2020)) can be installed locally or called via web servers following instructions on the [IQ-TREE website](https://iqtree.github.io/).
+We provide the bash script `run_iqtree.sh` that wraps the IQ-TREE call in a function `run_iqtree` and enables parallel tree reconstructions using multiple threads e.g. via `xargs` (see example of use below).
 In all our analyses, we used IQ-TREE version 2 and hence called IQ-TREE via the `iqtree2` command.
 If you use another version or command, please adapt it in `run_iqtree.sh`, accordingly.
 For the below outlined exemplary workflow, IQ-TREE output files are readily